ArielChambaz/laravel-its/README.md

 # Laravel Project

+Two page in the project : The Me page and the projects page

+Blade Component use for the navigation between this two page

 ## Description

 This project is a Laravel application designed to showcase best practices in web development using the Laravel framework.
 It includes modern features and utilizes advanced development tools to ensure a smooth and efficient development experience.